Shizuoka Weather in August

 Others:

-1. Raincoats are more practical for hikers, while dual-purpose umbrellas for rainy and sunny days are suitable for other visitors.
+1. Raincoats are more practical for hikers, while dual-functional umbrellas for rainy and sunny days are suitable for other visitors.

 2. Pack sun hats, sunglasses, sun scream and mosquito repellent.

 1. Every August, Atami hosts four spectacular fireworks shows, each of which sets off roughly 5,000 fireworks.
-Atami Nagisacho Park provides an unobstructed, expansive view, drawing many tourists who arrive early to get a spot.2.
-The nearly-700-meter stretch from Mishima Taisha Shrine to Mishima Hirokoji Station comes alive with Mishima Grand Festival on August 15-17.
+Atami Nagisacho Park provides an unobstructed, expansive view.2.
+The nearly 700-meter stretch from Mishima Taisha Shrine to Mishima Hirokoji Station comes alive with Mishima Grand Festival on August 15-17.
 You’ll enjoy the ornate float competition, Yoritomo Flag Raising Procession, hand-held fireworks performance, Noheibushi and Mishima Samba Dance Parade, as well as Yabusame that performers shoot an arrow while riding a horse.

 3. Cruising on Suruga Bay is highly recommended to enjoy the uniquely captivating view of Mount Fuji from the sea, with refreshing sea breezes in hot summer.
 With luck, you may see dolphins or whales.

 4. Abalones caught in July and August are at their most succulent.
-During your trip to the Izu Peninsula, whose waters are right in the peak period of abalone harvest, why not pick a restaurant to savor a delicious abalone?
+During your trip to the Izu Peninsula, why not pick a restaurant to savor a delicious abalone?